fleury12/DevSecOps-Project/README.md

    `http://<your-prometheus-ip>:9090/targets`
-    Make sure to  add this port in the security group. your prometheus page should be like without all this metrics. you will them after graphana dasboard for node-export should be like this
+    Make sure to  add this port in the security group.

+    Your prometheus without all this metrics. you will add them later.
         <div align="center">
         <img src="./public/assets/prometheus.png" alt="Logo" width="100%" height="100%">
         </div>